paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 I think I should just use this, and then come back and understand it later on.

 Seems just to help with lazy loading?

+- created nasa-error-handler.service.ts for use in core module
+- Created throwIfAlreadyLoaded error handler for core module
+- Created Core Module